SecurityLab-UCD/CGNTG/USAGE.md

 Take `zlib` as an example.
 You can run this command to fuse the programs into a single executable:

-`cargo run --bin harness -- zlib cntg-fuse`
+`cargo run --bin harness -- zlib fuse-seeds`

 And then, you can collect the coverage of the fused program:

-`cargo run --bin harness -- zlib collect-cntg`
+`cargo run --bin harness -- zlib collect-coverage`

 To get a human-readable coverage report, you can use the `report-cntg` command.
 This command will first collect the coverage and then generate a report.

-`cargo run --bin harness -- zlib report-cntg`
+`cargo run --bin harness -- zlib report-coverage`